Why is our chicken fat yellow

 The difference in the health benefits, including cardiovascular benefits of eating grass-fed chickens and eggs is simple - more nutrients.
 Pasture raised poultry is higher in Vitamin E, monounsaturated fat, Omega-3 and lower in the ratio of Omega-6 to Omega-3 than grain fed chickens.

-Raising these chickens does take longer than in a shed raised or free range farming system.
+Raising pastured chickens does take longer than in a shed raised or free range farming system.
 Those chickens are processed at 26 days old, whereas our chickens are processed at 8 - 10 weeks old, which is 2 - 2.5 times longer than their commercially raised counterparts.
 The slower growth rate also contributes to the texture and flavour of our chicken, as well as the colour of the flesh and fat.

 Along with being healthier for us, this diet and lifestyle is also much healthier for the chickens, and for our chicken farmers!